Masterenzo Mastering is a Rotterdam based dedicated music mastering facility.

 Under the name Masterenzo he writes monthly columns about mastering for Dutch music platform Popunie, hoping to clarify many of the mysteries surrounding the black art of mastering.

-In his columns he deals with non-technical issues such as how we experience music nowadays as well as the more technical stuff, for example the loudness war (and the ending of it).
+In his columns he deals with non-technical issues such as how we experience music nowadays as well as the more technical stuff (the loudness war and the ending of it).

-Mastering rates are based on a rate of 40 euro per track (excl.
+Mastering prices are based on a rate of 45 euro per track (excl.
 21% VAT).

 If you live outside the Netherlands and have a valid VAT-number or if you live outside the EU you don't have to pay the VAT.